glciampaglia/knowledge_linker/docs/log.markdown

 explored vs 57K in probably half to two thirds of the time), and so far the diameter is still stuck at 260.

-Read [DBpedia2009](the DBpedia paper).
+Read [the DBpedia paper][DBpedia2009].
 Weird averaging for in-degree: should be 46\.25 for the mapping-based network if computed as number of edges over number of vertices.
 Instead they average only on the vertices with at least one incoming edge.
 So the figure should be larger than my estimate, and instead what